wkhere/stackless/Doc/library/tkinter.ttk.rst

       This will extend the bindings for the toplevel window containing the notebook as follows:

-      * Control-Tab: selects the tab following the currently selected one
+      * Control-Tab: selects the tab following the currently selected one.
-      * Shift-Control-Tab: selects the tab preceding the currently selected one
+      * Shift-Control-Tab: selects the tab preceding the currently selected one.
       * Alt-K: where K is the mnemonic (underlined) character of any tab, will select that tab.

       Multiple notebooks in a single toplevel may be enabled for traversal, including nested notebooks.
-However, notebook traversal only works properly if all panes have as master the notebook they are in.
+However, notebook traversal only works properly if all panes have the notebook they are in as master.

 Progressbar
 -----------

 The :class:`ttk.Progressbar` widget shows the status of a long-running operation.
-It can operate in two modes: determinate mode shows the amount completed relative to the total amount of work to be done, and indeterminate mode provides an animated display to let the user know that something is happening.
+It can operate in two modes:  1) the determinate mode which shows the amount completed relative to the total amount of work to be done and 2) the indeterminate mode which provides an animated display to let the user know that work is progressing.

 Options